 Will the courts in your jurisdiction examine whether the foreign court had jurisdiction over the defendant?
 If so, what criteria will they apply to this?

-Yes.
-Under the Statutory Regime, the foreign court will be deemed by the Royal Court to have jurisdiction where:
+Under the Reciprocal Enforcement Regime, if the action of the foreign court was in personam action, the foreign court will be deemed by the Royal Court to have had jurisdiction only if:

 - the judgment debtor, being a defendant in the foreign proceedings, was at the time when the proceedings were instituted resident in, or being a body corporate had its principal place of business in, the country of that court; or

-In contrast, the court of the foreign judgment will not be deemed to have had jurisdiction:
+On the other hand, the court of the foreign judgment will not be deemed to have had jurisdiction if:

-- if the subject matter of the proceedings was immovable property outside the country of the foreign court; or
+- the subject matter of the proceedings was immovable property outside the country of the foreign court;

-- except in the cases mentioned above at paragraphs (a)(i)-(a)(iii) and (c), if the bringing of the proceedings in the foreign court was contrary to an agreement whereby the dispute in question was to be settled otherwise than by proceedings in the courts of the country of that court; or
+- subject to exceptions, if the bringing of the proceedings in the foreign court was contrary to an agreement whereby the dispute in question was to be settled otherwise than by proceedings in the courts of the country of that court; or

 - if the judgment debtor, being a defendant in the foreign proceedings, was a person who was entitled to immunity from the jurisdiction of the courts of the country of the foreign court in accordance with public international law and they did not submit to the jurisdiction of that court.

-- The judgment debtor, being a defendant in the foreign court, submitted to the jurisdiction of that court by voluntarily appearing in the proceedings.
+- the judgment debtor, being a defendant in the foreign court, submitted to the jurisdiction of that court by voluntarily appearing in the proceedings; or

 Do the courts in your jurisdiction impose any requirements on the way in which the defendant was served with the proceedings?
 Can foreign judgments in default be enforced?

-The Statutory Regime does not impose any requirements on the manner of service of the original foreign proceedings.
+The Reciprocal Enforcement Regime does not impose any requirements on the manner in which the defendant was served with the original foreign proceedings.
 A foreign judgment in default may be registered and enforced in Jersey.

-However it should be noted that, as set out above, one of the grounds available to a judgment debtor to apply to set aside registration of a foreign judgment is that the judgment debtor did not receive notice of the proceedings in sufficient time to enable them to defend the proceedings and they did not appear.
+However, one of the grounds available to a judgment debtor to apply to set aside registration of a foreign judgment under the Reciprocal Enforcement Regime is that the judgment debtor did not receive notice of the proceedings in sufficient time to enable them to defend the proceedings and they did not appear.
+Should such a ground be raised, the Jersey court would need to consider on the facts whether the sufficient notice was given.

-The same principles would likely apply at customary law.
+The same principles are likely to apply at Jersey common law.

 Do the courts in your jurisdiction have a discretion over whether or not to recognise foreign judgments?